mrheltic/Serial-Mode-Logger/README.md

 # Data Acquisition and Analysis Project

-This project is a Python script for acquiring and analyzing data from a microcontroller via a serial connection.
-The script collects data, performs statistical analysis, and visualizes the results.
+This project is a Python script for acquiring and analyzing 16 bit data from a microcontroller via a serial connection.
+The script collects
+16 bit split data sent by Serial.write() into High and Low bytes, performs statistical analysis and plot the results.

 ## Table of Contents
 - [Installation](#installation)